franzflasch/gcc-build-tools/README.md

 It has a lot more features than its original.
 I removed superflous features and added a lot of new ones instead.
 The buildscript is able to build toolchains or crosstoolchains for Linux hosts targetting Linux, Windows (mingw) and also baremetal targets.

-Specifically these architectures are currently supported:
+Specifically these target architectures are currently supported:

     - arm
     - arm64